 RockyMounts makes all types of bike racks and the BrassKnuckles is one of several roof mount racks in this review.
-Both the JetLine and the SwitchHitter are roof mount racks made by RockyMounts, and both secure the bike by the front axle and require removal of the front wheel while the BrassKnuckles does not.
-The result is a very user-friendly and versatile rack that is limited only by its rooftop location and lack of security features.
+It is a user-friendly and versatile rack that is limited only by its rooftop location and lack of security features.
 If you're looking for a quality roof mount tray rack we think the BrassKnuckles is a great option to consider, you just might want to buy a cable lock to go along with it.

 Ease of Everyday Use

-Testers found the BrassKnuckles to be very well suited to everyday use.
+Testers found the BrassKnuckles to be well suited to everyday use.
 As with any roof mount rack, the most difficult part of the process is lifting the bike up onto the roof of your vehicle.
-The BrassKnuckles is easier to use than most roof racks, however, due to the fact that there is no wheel removal required.
-The lack of wheel removal is one reason that the BrassKnuckles and the Yakima FrontLoader score slightly higher in this metric than their fork mount competition.
-That said, the BrassKnuckles is the easier of the two to load your bike into.
+The BrassKnuckles is easier to use than most roof racks, however, due to the fact that there is no wheel removal required, although you do need to lift the bike slightly high to load it than with a fork-mount.

-Once this rack is installed on your roof bars you simply need to open the front and rear wheel straps, flip open the metal wheel cradle, and articulate the clamp arm all the way forward.
+Once this rack is installed on your roof bars, you simply need to open the front and rear wheel straps, flip open the metal wheel cradle, and articulate the clamp arm all the way forward.
 Then hoist your bike up onto the long tray and secure the front wheel with the stout ratcheting clamp arm.
 This clamp arm is almost identical to those found on many platform hitch mount racks, although this one has a grip reminiscent of a set of brass knuckles as the handle.
 Both the front and rear wheels get secured even further with a ratcheting ladder strap.
 To get the bike down you simply reverse the process.
-Testers found this system to be easier to use than the Yakima FrontLoader, and easier than all of the fork-mount roof racks as well.

 This rack easiest to use on vehicles with lower roofs like sedans and station wagons due to the fact that you have to lift the bike all the way up onto it.
 The higher the roof, the more challenging it becomes.
 When not in use, you can fold the clamp arm and the wheel cradle down and the rack becomes quite low profile.
 It's nearly as streamlined as the fork mount roof racks when fully collapsed.